 Concepts of Attachment Theory

-One of the main aims of My Family is to support parents/caregivers to understand the basic concepts of Attachment Theory, and how the concepts can help them gain a better understanding of the functioning of their relationship with their child/ren.
-It is believed that creating an informed understanding of the concepts helps parents/caregivers to become more empathic and attuned to their child/ren's needs, and enables them to better understand how they can increase the safety within the relationship(s).
+One of the main aims of My Family is to help parents to understand the basic concepts of Attachment Theory, and how the concepts can help them gain a better understanding of the functioning of their relationship with their child/ren.
+It is believed that creating an informed understanding of these concepts enables parents to become more empathic and attuned to their child/ren's needs.
+It also helps them to better understand how they can increase the safety within the relationship(s).

 Safe Haven

-The concept ‘Safe Haven’ is at the heart of Attachment Theory (Foster et al, 2025) and refers to the idea that children are predisposed to seek out one or more of their familiar caregivers as a metaphorical ‘Safe Haven’ when they are hurt, anxious, distressed, or alarmed (Marvin et al, 2016).
+‘Safe Haven’ is a concept that sits at the heart of Attachment Theory (Foster et al, 2025).
+It refers to the idea that children are predisposed to seek out one or more of their familiar caregivers as a metaphorical ‘Safe Haven’ when they are hurt, anxious, distressed, or alarmed (Marvin et al, 2016).

 Secure Base

-A ‘Secure Base’ is a central feature of Bowlby’s theory of attachment (Bowlby, 1988) and refers to a caregiver who supports a child’s exploration when their attachment system is not activated (Duschinsky et al, 2024).
-By having trust in a caregiver’s availability and responsiveness allows a child to treat their caregiver as a ‘Secure Base’ for exploration, whereby they can venture out into their environment to explore and learn, feeling confident that help will be available if needed (Foster et al, 2025).
+A ‘Secure Base’ is a key feature of Bowlby’s theory of attachment (Bowlby, 1988) and refers to a caregiver who supports a child’s exploration when their attachment system is not activated (Duschinsky et al, 2024).
+Having trust in a caregiver’s availability and responsiveness allows a child to treat their caregiver as a ‘Secure Base’ for exploration, whereby they can venture out into their environment to explore and learn, feeling confident that help will be available if needed (Foster et al, 2025).

-Importantly, as children grow older, venturing steadily further from their base and for increasing spans of time, the more confident they are that their base is secure.
+Importantly, as children grow older and venture steadily further from their base and for increasing spans of time, the more confident they become that their base is secure.
 This sense of security, and the knowledge that it will be ready to respond if called upon, the more a child can take it for granted (Bowlby, 1988).

 Internal Working Models

-Mentalization, also known as Reflective Functioning (RF), refers to the psychological processes underlying the capacity to understand oneself and others in terms of mental states such as feelings, beliefs, intentions, and desires.
-It involves both self-reflection and an interpersonal component, enabling individuals to distinguish between inner and outer reality, pretend and real modes of functioning, and intrapersonal and interpersonal processes.
+Mentalisation, also known as Reflective Functioning (RF), refers to the psychological processes that underpin the capacity to understand ourselves and others based on our mental states, such as our feelings, beliefs, intentions, and desires.
+It involves both self-reflection and an interpersonal component, enabling people to distinguish between inner and outer reality, pretend and real modes of functioning, and intrapersonal and interpersonal processes.
 This developmental skill allows individuals to interpret behaviour in terms of underlying mental states, making actions meaningful and predictable (Fonagy et al, 1998).

-There are significant benefits for a child when a parent/caregiver is able to mentalize.
-This includes mentalization helping a parent’s/caregiver's capacity to understand their child’s behaviour in terms of underlying mental states like thoughts, feelings, beliefs, and intentions, as well as playing a crucial role in the child’s emotional and social development (Rossouw et al, 2021).
+There are significant benefits for a child when a caregiver can mentalise.
+It increases their capacity to understand their child’s behaviour from an underlying mental state perspective (i.e. thoughts, feelings, beliefs, and intentions) and plays a crucial role in the child’s emotional and social development (Rossouw et al, 2021).

 John Bowlby